ray-project/ray/doc/source/data/batch_inference.rst

 .. margin::

-    In short, running model inference means applying :meth:`ds.map_batches() <ray.data.Dataset.map_batches>`
+    In short, running model inference means applying :meth:`ds.map_batches() <ray.data.Datastream.map_batches>`
-    to a dataset with a trained model as a UDF.
+    to a datastream with a trained model as a class.

-You've already seen how to do this in the quickstart section of this guide, but now that you're equipped with more knowledge, let's have a look at how to define a stateful UDF with Ray for our pretrained ResNet model:
+You've already seen how to do this in the quickstart section of this guide, but now that you're equipped with more knowledge, let's have a look at how to define a stateful class with Ray for our pretrained ResNet model:

 .. callout::